AleshaOleg/holy-grail-markup/README.md

 * [Ivan Sagalaev](https://github.com/isagalaev) for his [MegaCorporation html markup example](http://softwaremaniacs.org/blog/2006/01/17/css-layout-example/).

 ## License
-The code is available under the [WTFPL](http://www.wtfpl.net/) license.
+The code is available under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+This applies to all documents in this repository.

 ## Documentation
 - [OOCSS](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/)